 The outcome of an administrative hearing depends on your driving history in Florissant and across Missouri:

-- First DWI/DUI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Florissant, MO area after 30 days.
+- First DWI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Florissant, MO after 30 days.

 - Refusal to Submit to a Chemical Test: Missouri’s implied consent law enforces a 1-year revocation, and you cannot apply for a hardship license for 90 days.